fcrepo3/fcrepo-before33/resources/scripts/test/README.txt

     sanity.sh          Runs a series of "sanity" tests using the given version of java (java5 or java6) as a parameter.
-                       As of this writing, this includes the following test suites:
+                       As of this writing, this includes all unit tests and the following integration tests:

-                         fedora.test.AllOfflineTests
-                         fedora.test.AllSystemTestsConfigA
-                         fedora.test.AllSystemTestsConfigB
-                         fedora.test.AllSystemTestsConfigC
+                         configA
+                         configB
+                         configQ

-                       For the system tests, it automatically installs Fedora with the proper configuration and starts Tomcat before commencing with the test, and shuts down Tomcat when the tests complete (whether successful or not).
+                       For the integration tests, it automatically installs Fedora with the proper configuration and starts Tomcat before commencing with the test, and shuts down Tomcat when the tests complete (whether successful or not).